FalixNodes-Software/KB-articles/content/_posts/minecraft/bedrock/2024-08-13-resource-pack.md

 1. Log in to the [Dashboard](https://client.falixnodes.net/).

-2. Scroll down and choose a server, then click on "Play".
+2. Within your server list, choose a server.

 3. You will be redirected to your server's [Console page](https://client.falixnodes.net/server/console).
 In the top navigation bar, hover over "Manage" then navigate to the [File Manager](https://client.falixnodes.net/server/filemanager?dir=/).

 4. Locate and open the "resource_packs" folder.
 You should notice two other folders called "chemistry" and "vanilla" within this folder.
 If so you are on the right track!

-5. Click on "Choose Files", then select and upload the `.zip` resource pack.
+5. Click on "Upload Files", then select and upload the `.zip` resource pack.

 6. Once the upload is complete, click on the 3 dots to the right of the uploaded `.zip` file.
 Then click "Unarchive".
 Once this process is completed, you may delete the `.zip` file as it is no longer needed.